Vegan Sufganiyot (Pillowy Jelly Donuts)

 Enjoy this timeless vegan sufganiyot recipe, a classic Hanukkah treat that's perfect for savoring year-round!
-Pair it with a refreshing glass of plant-based milk and enjoy this fried dough bliss!
+Pair it with a refreshing glass of dairy-free milk and enjoy this fried dough bliss!

 post featured image